 Hit the Internet

-Having given thought to any changes you want to make to your garden during the Spring, now is the time to hit the internet to refine those ideas.
+Having given thought to any changes you want to make during the Spring, now is the time to hit the internet to refine those ideas.
 You could watch videos on YouTube as a start, and then search for any items you need to buy.

 Get out there